emilydong001/DH110/Assignment01.md

 #### 7. Flexibility and Efficiency of Use
 * Because the magnifying glass is within the search box, the user may not recognize that there is another way to trigger the search action (other than Enter).

 *Recommendation: Create a separate button for searching that includes the magnifying glass so that the user easily recognizes that it can be clicked.*

 * The user needs to select from a large list of symptoms, which is cumbersome and overwhelming.
 ![Mayo Clinic Symptom Checker](mayo-clinic-symptom-checker-step-1.PNG)

 *Recommendation: Keep the list so that users can just recognize and click on recommendations, but implement a search feature at the top so that users can have the option to efficiently find the symptom they are experiencing.
-Also, group the symptoms into different categories *
+Also, group the symptoms into different categories to help users find the symptom they are looking for more easily.*

 #### 8. Aesthetic and Minimalist Design

 #### 9. Help Users Recognize, Diagnose, and Recover From Errors
+* If the user clicks "Yes" in the pop-up dialogue box asking if they are requesting a COVID-19 vaccine, they are directed to another page that doesn't immediately explain why they weren't directed to the appointment-making process.
+Instead, the page they land on is essentially an About page for COVID-19 vaccines.

+*Recommendation: Immediately explain why they can't make an appointment for COVID-19 vaccines at the time.

 #### 10. Help and Documentation